On the Rayleigh-Ritz variational method: Introduction

 \section{Introduction}

 The Rayleigh-Ritz variational method (RRVM) is discussed in most textbooks on quantum chemistry\cite{P68,SO96} but it is not so widely found in textbooks on quantum mechanics\cite{CDL77}.
 The reason is that this approach is most important for the study of the electronic structure of molecules\cite {P68,SO96}.
 The RRVM provides increasingly tighter upper bounds to all the eigenvalues of an Hermitian operator as proved long ago by MacDonald\cite {M33}.
-This property of the approach is invoked in most textbooks without proof\cite{P68}.
+This property of the approach is invoked in many textbooks without proof\cite{P68}.
 Szabo and Ostlund\cite{SO96} sketched an incomplete simple proof for the two lowest eigenvalues in Exercise 1.21 of page 36.
 In this paper we generalize this result to all the eigenvalues of a given Hermitian operator in a way that may be suitable for a graduate course on quantum mechanics or quantum chemistry.

 In section~\ref{sec:Var_princ} we outline the variational principle already mentioned in most textbooks\cite{P68,SO96,CDL77}.
-In section~\ref {sec:projection} we introduce some simple projection operators that facilitate the derivation of the proof of the main property of the RRVM in section~\ref{sec:RR}.
-In section~\ref{sec:example} we apply the RRVM to a simple nontrivial examaple.
-Finally, in section~\ref{sec:conclusions} we summarize the main results and draw conclusions.
+In section~\ref {sec:projection} we introduce some well known projection operators\cite {P68,SO96,CDL77} that facilitate the derivation of the proof of the main property of the RRVM in section~\ref{sec:RR}.
+In section~\ref{sec:example} we apply the RRVM to a simple nontrivial example.
+Finally, in section~\ref {sec:conclusions} we summarize the main results and draw conclusions.